jhonnyLeandro/gap_automation/README.md

 ## Set Up

-To get the project running just clone the repository
+To get the project running, just clone the repository.

 **SSH**